Nursing School in Columbus

 Our Bachelor of Science in Nursing (BSN) degree program is built to prepare you for a thriving career as a registered nurse (RN).
 Our curriculum combines classroom teaching, hands-on labs, real-world clinical experience, and extensive NCLEX – RN exam prep to get you ready for a successful nursing career.

-Sample Classes in Our BSN Degree
+Sample Classes in Our BSN Curriculum:

 - Fundamentals of Biology